EIC Transition funds innovation activities that go beyond the experimental proof of principle in laboratory to support both:

 EIC Transition Open

-EIC Transition Open is an open funding scheme for projects in any field of science or technology as well as challenge driven funding on specific strategic fields.
+EIC Transition Open is an open funding scheme for projects in any field of science, technology or application as well as challenge driven funding on specific strategic fields.

 The majority of funding will be awarded through open calls with no predefined thematic priorities.